5 Chinese among 6 killed in suicide attack in northwest Pakistan | Law-Order

 - Pakistan

-At least five Chinese nationals were among the six persons killed on Tuesday when an explosive-packed vehicle rammed into their bus in Pakistan's troubled northwestern province of Khyber-Pakhtunkhwa, officials said.
+At least five Chinese nationals were among the six persons killed on Tuesday when an explosives-packed vehicle rammed into their bus in Pakistan's troubled province of Khyber Pakhtunkhwa, officials said, in the second suicide attack on the personnel working on the China-backed hydropower project since 2021.

+The Chinese were working on the Dasu hydropower project, which is about 300 km to the north of Islamabad.
+The 4,320 MW project is being constructed by the China Gezhouba with funding from the World Bank.

-Several others were injured in the incident that occurred in the Bisham area of Shangla district of the province when a bus en route from Islamabad to Kohistan was hit by a vehicle coming from the opposite direction, police said.
+In Tuesday's attack, several others were injured in the incident that occurred in the Bisham area of Shangla district of the province when a bus, escorted by a five-vehicle convoy, en route from Islamabad to Kohistan was hit by a vehicle coming from the opposite direction in the hilly terrain, police said.
+The incident occurred around 1 pm.

+One of the vehicles of the 13-vehicle convoy caught fire and fell into a ravine, following the attack, China's Xinhua news agency said, quoting the sources.

 No group has so far claimed responsibility for the attack.

-"Anti-Pakistan elements will never succeed in damaging Pak-China friendship," he said in a statement.

-Zardari also conveyed his condolences to the families of the Chinese nationals and the neighbouring government.

-Meanwhile, police and officials of other security agencies rushed to the scene of the attack and launched a probe into the incident.
-They also helped to retrieve the dead bodies.
+The police and officials of other security agencies rushed to the scene of the attack and launched a probe into the incident.

-Security arrangements were tightened at the spot and the bodies were being shifted to a hospital, Dawn.com said quoting Bisham Station House Officer (SHO) Bakht Zahir.

-''We will investigate from where and how the vehicle of a suicide bomber came and how it happened," the SHO said.
+The Pakistan Army said that strategic projects and sensitive sites vital for Pakistan's economic progress are being targeted as a conscious effort to retard progress and sow discord between Pakistan and its strategic allies and partners, most notably China.

+Pakistan's Foreign Ministry said the attack was "orchestrated by the enemies of Pakistan-China friendship" and added that "Such dastardly acts cannot dent the resolve of Pakistani nation to fight against the scourge of terrorism."
+The Chinese Embassy here announced taking all necessary measures to protect the Chinese citizens, institutions and projects in Pakistan, and to ensure such incidents will not happen again.
+This is the second such attack that has killed Chinese nationals since 2021.

 Thousands of Chinese personnel are working in Pakistan on several projects being carried out under the aegis of the USD 60 billion China-Pakistan Economic Corridor.